 About the Castaways Sculpture Awards

-Castaways Sculpture Awards will be held at the Rockingham Foreshore 22 October- 2.00pm 30 October 2016.
+This year the Castaways Sculpture Awards will be held at the Rockingham foreshore from 22 October to 2pm, 30 October 2016 instead of in May.

 Castaways Sculpture Awards is an annual art competition that has been running since 2008.
 Castaways combines the theme of recycling and environmental awareness with the creative re-use of materials and innovative sculpture.